TheGhouls/oct-browser/README.rst

-Usefull methods for simple web parsing :
+Usefull methods for simple web parsing and browsing within scripts :

 * Using requests for open url and accessing page
 * Simple history management